 Simple Installation and Maintenance

 Asphalt shingles are easy to repair and maintain.
-Small repairs do not require specialized tools.
+Small roof repairs do not require specialized tools.
 Full installations should be handled by trained roofers, but homeowners appreciate the lower repair costs throughout the roof’s lifespan.

 Asphalt Shingle Types Compared